countplus7/countplus7/README.md

 ## My Technologies ⚙️

-> Tools and technologies that I have worked with and am interested in
+> Technologies that I am interested in

 <table>
   <tr>